JeffSmith-ok/Questionary_Python_Applicants_With_Loans/README.md

 ## Contributors

-This is the first of the individual learning challenges.
+This is the second of the individual learning challenges.

 My contact information is:

+Name: Jeffrey M. Smith
 Linkedin: https://www.linkedin.com/in/jeffsmith77/ </br>
 Personal email: jmstranslate@gmail.com </br>
 Phone: 332 238 5209